brianwade1/Bayesian_Optimization_NN_HeartFailure/README.md

-# Exploratory Data Analysis (EDA) and Predictive Modeling for Heart Failure
+# Bayesian Optimization of Neural Net Model for Predictive Modeling for Heart Failure

 This project predicts the likelihood for heart failure.
-The project takes place in two parts: exploratory data analysis (EDA) and data preparation, and the creation of three binary classification models.
-Hyperparameters of the random forest and neural net are not optimized at this stage in the project.
+The project takes place in three parts: exploratory data analysis (EDA) and data preparation, the creation of three initial binary classification models including logistic regression, random forests, and a neural network.
+Then, the hyperparameters of the neural net were optimized using Bayesian Optimization.

 ---